Yandex Cloud

 The minimum value is 1; the maximum value is 2147483647; the default value is 8.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Lo compat privileges Management console API CLI Terraform

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Lock timeout All interfaces

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Log checkpoints All interfaces

-Enables logging of checkpoints and server restart points.
+Enables logging of checkpoints and server restarts.

 The setting is disabled by default (no logging).

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Log connections Management console API CLI Terraform